(Part of Accessible Traveler Mobile App Pilot Project)

 BiDaE indoor positioning system supports via its API 3rd party patient/caretaker monitoring and bed management apps.

-BiDaE object tracker is deployed to provide search and locate capability needed for fully intelligent mobile medical devices and bed management.
+BiDaE object tracker is deployed in the Main and the First Buildings to provide search and locate capability needed for fully intelligent mobile medical devices and bed management.
 It is configured to achieve zone and floor level location accuracy.

 Object tracker provides geofences and location monitors to enforce confinement of visitors to visiting areas and residents with infections to isolation areas.